projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

 C-NC-04: Data structures only used by hypervisor shall be named with prefix ``hv_``
 ===================================================================================

 The data structure types include struct, union, and enum.
 This rule applies to the data structure with all the following properties:

-a) The data structure is used by multiple modules;
+a) The data structure is used by multiple modules.
-b) The corresponding resource is only used by hypervisor;
+b) The corresponding resource is only used by hypervisor.
 c) The name meaning is simplistic or common, such as timer.

 Compliant example::